stevechanieee/-1-BFloat16/README.md

 *Source:https://cloud.google.com/compute/docs/gpus/install-drivers-gpu*

-The CUDA Software Development Kit (SDK) v11.0 – v11.2 supports the Bfloat16 data type.
+The CUDA Software Development Kit (SDK) v11.0 – v11.2 supports the delineated Bfloat16 data type.
 A principal benefit of Bfloat16 is to reduce the storage requirements and increase the computational speed of DL algorithms.
-NVIDIA GPU-Accelerated Server Platforms running CUDA SDK v11.0+, whether on-premise (a.k.a. on-prem) or in the cloud, can leverage Bfloat16; Bfloat16 is an excellent alternative to the IEEE 754 16-bit floating point format (FP16), for although it has reduced precision, it has the numerical range of FP32.
+NVIDIA GPU-Accelerated Server Platforms, running CUDA SDK v11.0+, whether on-premise (a.k.a. on-prem) or in the cloud, can leverage Bfloat16; Bfloat16 is an excellent alternative to the IEEE 754 16-bit Floating Point (FP16) format, for although it has reduced precision, it has the numerical range of FP32.

 ## Julia ##